Scalable Video Coding in Video Conferencing: A Practical Guide

 One of SVC's biggest practical limitations in 2026 is inconsistent browser encoding support:

-• AV1 SVC encoding: Experimental in Chrome.
-Not production-ready cross-browser.
-Realistic timeline for broad support: 2028+.
+• AV1 SVC encoding: experimental in Chrome, not production-ready cross-browser.
+A realistic timeline for broad support is 2027–2028 or later.

 This means any platform with Safari or iOS users – which is most platforms – cannot rely exclusively on SVC for adaptive video quality.
-This browser gap is the primary reason many production WebRTC platforms, including Digital Samba, continue to use simulcast as their adaptive quality strategy.
+This browser gap is the primary reason many production WebRTC platforms continue to use simulcast as their adaptive-quality strategy.
+The encoding options are tracked in the W3C WebRTC SVC specification.

-Despite these limitations, SVC continues to be valuable for specific use cases – particularly where the target audience uses a controlled set of browsers and devices, or where bandwidth efficiency is the overriding priority.
+Despite these limitations, SVC remains valuable for specific use cases – particularly where the audience uses a controlled set of browsers and devices, or where bandwidth efficiency is the overriding priority.

 • Universal browser support.
-VP8 simulcast works in Chrome, Firefox, Safari, and Edge.
-No codec negotiation surprises, no fallback paths to maintain.
-Every participant gets adaptive quality regardless of their browser or device.
+VP8 simulcast works in Chrome, Firefox, Safari, and Edge, with no codec-negotiation surprises and no fallback paths to maintain.

 • Proven reliability.
 VP8 has been the workhorse of production WebRTC for over a decade.
-As WebRTC industry authority Tsahi Levent-Levi noted in his 2026 predictions, VP8 simply works.
-Switching codecs is not a small step – it requires real engineering effort, testing, and tuning.
-The gain must justify the cost.
+As industry commentator Tsahi Levent-Levi noted in his 2026 WebRTC predictions, switching codecs is not a small step – the gain has to justify the engineering, testing, and tuning effort.

 • Low CPU overhead.
-VP8 encoding is lightweight, which matters for participants on mobile devices or older hardware.
-Simulcast adds 2–3 parallel encodes, but VP8's efficiency keeps this manageable.
+VP8 encoding is lightweight, which matters on mobile or older hardware.
+Simulcast adds two to three parallel encodes, but VP8's efficiency keeps that manageable.

 The road ahead: AV1 SVC and AI-based quality improvement

-Two developments are worth watching as the adaptive video quality area evolves.
+Two developments are worth watching as adaptive video quality evolves.

-• AI-based quality improvement takes a fundamentally different approach.
-Instead of sending higher quality from the sender, AI super-resolution models running on the receiver's device upscale a lower-quality stream to look like a higher-quality one.
-This sidesteps the entire SVC vs simulcast debate: send low quality, improve it locally.
-Google Meet and NVIDIA Maxine have demonstrated this concept.
-It's experimental for real-time video conferencing in 2026 but could become practical for specific use cases by 2027–2028.
+• AI-based quality improvement.
+This takes a different route.
+Instead of sending higher quality from the sender, AI super-resolution models on the receiver's device upscale a lower-quality stream to look sharper.
+It sidesteps the SVC-versus-simulcast debate altogether: send low quality, improve it locally.
+Vendors such as NVIDIA (with Maxine, now part of NVIDIA AI for Media) have demonstrated real-time video super-resolution, though for sub-500 ms WebRTC it currently depends on NVIDIA hardware on the media servers.
+It is experimental for real-time conferencing in 2026 but could become practical for specific use cases over the next few years.

 Conclusion